 - I recommend making the stuffing slightly spicy because once baked, the covering and stuffing balances the flavor.

 - Roll a round dough of 1/4 inch thickness.
 Sprinkle some Nigella seeds while rolling the dough.

-- Flip the Karanji and cook for 5 more mins.
+- Bake for 10 mins.
+Flip the Karanji and cook for 7 more mins.

-- The Karanji should look slightly golden brown.
+- If done properly, this makes the Karanji look golden brown.

-- Serve with tamarind chutney or sauce and enjoy!
+- Serve with assorted chutneys or sauce and enjoy!

 Do give this a try..